Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Results

 \section{Results}

-We report the performance of HTC and XML models on datasets originating from the HTC world.
-Subsequently, we report the results on datasets from the XML world.
-The results are the mean of five individual runs for each model-dataset combination.
+We report the performance of HTC and XML models on datasets from the HTC stream of research.
+The results for the other direction, \ie applying HTC and XML models to XML datasets can be found in Section~\ref{sec:results-rq1}.